yaya2devops/bachelor-guide/README.md

 Our project aims to provide instant access to knowledge.
 We went through a lengthy process to achieve these objectives, which is still ongoing.
 You can view some of the events that occurred from [here](docs/inspirations.md).

 Throughout the course of this project, we faced a number of challenges since most students still don't like the idea of sharing their work for the sake of open source, and I had to explain the vision and the value earned.
 Despite these challenges, we were able to make significant progress and provide a substantial amount of materials along the structure I designed myself to make the path more clear.
-Some of the most significant results and findings of our projectInclude required documents for all semesters in drive format, as well as a plethora of hands-on lab instructions that students can follow.
+Some of the most significant results and findings of our project include required documents for all semesters in drive format, as well as a plethora of hands-on lab instructions that students can follow.

 The rest of this document is organized into Semesters, subjects, chapters and Hands-on software.
-We hope that by following this structure, you will be able to easily navigate through the information we have provided and gain a comprehensive understanding of our project.
-Kindly, refer to the sidebar.
+We hope that by following this structure, you will be able to easily navigate through the information we have provided and gain a comprehensive understanding of the degree.
+Kindly, refer to the [sidebar]().

 We are confident that our project will be a valuable resource for anyone looking to start their learning journey, and we hope it helps to make the process a little easier and less confusing. <br><br>
 We'll do it with these quotes in mind.